 West End Public School District RE-2 is located in Southwestern Colorado and covers approximately 1,000 square miles.
 The current district enrollment is 219 students in grades PreK-12.
 There are 124 students in grades PreK-6 and 95 students in grades 7-12.

 The district consolidated into two schools during the 2004-2005 school year.
-Grades PreK-6 are housed in the elementary school located in Naturita; grades 7-12, along with the district administration, are housed at the high school campus in Nucla.
+Grades PreK-6 are housed in the elementary school located in Naturita; grades 7-12, along with the district administration, are housed at the middle/high school campus in Nucla.
 The district hosts one charter school located in Paradox.
 The Paradox Charter School serves students PreK-12 and currently has 65 students.
 The district has two gymnasiums, a wrestling/weight gym with separate locker facilities, and a new kitchen facility at the Naturita ElementarySchool, a football field and a baseball field.

 The district has always had a successful extracurricular activities program.
 During the 2004-2005 school year the district had three state wrestling champions (one of which was the district's first four-time state wrestling champion), as well as second-place and third-place finishers.
 The district has also had state championships in both football, girl’s basketball and baseball in past years.
 Although the district no longer sponsors high school wrestling or football, interested students can join teams from the nearby Norwood School District.
 The extracurricular opportunities extend beyond the playing field.
 For example, there is an active Knowledge Bowl team that consistently performs well at meets.

 The professional staff currently includes a district superintendent, three principals, 22 certified teachers, and 18 classified personnel.
 The versatility and solidity of the staff have helped to provide a low turnover rate.
 Teachers and administrators belong to their respective professional organizations.